younesrahmouni/ecommerce/README.md

 ### 1. Create .env file
 - Create .env file in project folder
-- Enter these lines to that:
+- Enter these lines to that after creating the database:

 ```
 MONGODB_URL=mongodb://localhost/JonasShop